AshutoshSadhwani/PRODIGY_BD_05/README.md

 ### 2. Hotel Room Listings
 - Owners can **create, update, and delete** their hotel room listings.
-- Each listing includes details like price, amenities, and availability.
+- Each listing includes details like price and availability.

 ### 3. Search and Filter
 - Users can search for available hotel rooms based on **check-in and check-out dates**.
-- Additional filters include price range, location, and amenities.
+- Additional filters include price , location.

 ### 4. Room Booking
 - Users can reserve available hotel rooms.